-Valentines Day is a fun holiday for kids and most schools have some kind of celebration, where students share valentines, candy and other treats.
-For a child with food allergies (and their parents), this day can be stressful.
+Valentine’s Day is a fun holiday for kids, and most schools have some kind of celebration.
+Many students share valentines, candy and other treats.
+But for a child with food allergies (and their parents), this day can be stressful.
 You want to ensure your child stays safe from potential allergens while making sure they get to enjoy all of the fun.
 Here are some ideas for a safe and fun Valentine’s Day celebration!

 Preparing for Valentine’s Day with Food Allergies

-- Chocolate Peppermint Smoothie – A festive smoothie combining the delicious wintery flavors of peppermint and chocolate in a yummy smoothie form that all family members can enjoy.
+- Chocolate Peppermint Smoothie – A festive smoothie combining the delicious wintry flavors of peppermint and chocolate in a yummy smoothie form that anyone can enjoy.

 - Cinnamon Chocolate Swirl Smoothie – Perfect for when you want something refreshing and also a chocolate treat.

 - Brownie Bites – A delicious brownie that will keep your little ones coming back for more.